react-dropzone/react-dropzone/README.md

 Simply `require()` the module and specify a `handler` property as a function that accepts the dropped file.

-You may additionally pass in a CSS size for the dropzone using the `size` property.
+Optionally pass in a CSS size for the dropzone using the `size` property and a message to be shown inside the dropzone using the `message` property.

 ```jsx